+29.The regulation for the establishment of a civil organization is fairly simple in Hungary.
+The unique regulations are laid down in Act CLXXV. of 2011 on the right of assembly, the legal status of common usefulness and civil organizations (Civil Act) and Act CLXXXI. of 2011 on related procedural regulations and Act IV. of 1959, the Civil Code.
+The civil organization – as per the regulations of the act on the judicial administration of civil organizations and related procedural regulations- is taken into register by the court of justice.
+The freedom of assembly may not violate section (2) of article C) of the Constitution, may not fulfil the criteria of a criminal offence, may not call to fulfil a criminal offence and may not violate the rights of freedom of other parties.

-21. Registration of NGOs is carried out in a fairly simply procedure in Hungary.
-Act II of 1989 on the Right of Association provides that NGOs can be established for any purpose that is in conformity with the Constitution and is not prohibited by law.
-The establishment of an NGO requires that at least ten founding members declare the formation of the organisation, approve its statutes and elect its administrative and representation bodies.
+As per paragraph (3) of section 6 of the Civil code the establishment of an NGO requires that at least ten founding members declare the formation of the organisation, approve its statutes and elect its administrative and representation bodies and that it possesses a headquarters located within the borders of Hungary.

-The application for court registration is filed after the formation of the NGO.
-The registration of the NGO may not be denied if the founder fulfils the conditions stipulated by law.
-The NGO is established through registration by the county court with jurisdiction at the place of the seat or the Metropolitan Court of Budapest.
+The application for court registration is filed after the formation of the civil organization.
+The registration of the civil organization may not be denied if the founder fulfils the conditions stipulated by law.
+The organization is established through registration by the county tribunal with jurisdiction at the place of the seat or the Metropolitan Tribunal of Budapest.

-The following documents need to be attached to the application:

-minutes, attendance sheet of the inaugural meeting of the NGO, containing the members’ names, addresses and signatures,
+The application must contain the marking of the acting court, name and address of the applicant name and seat of organization, name and address of the legal representative of the organization, the jurisdiction and dimension of the authority of representation, the purpose of the organization, the labelling of the organization based on its purpose, furthermore the deed of foundation and the type of the organization.
+As a main rule, the following documents need to be attached to the application:

-statutes of the NGO,
+foundation deed of the organization

-statement of the members of the NGO’s administrative and representation body relating to the acceptance of membership and the requirements stipulated by law,

 copy of the deed certifying the legal title of the use of the seat,

-where necessary:

-statement of the members of the supervisory authority relating to the acceptance of membership and the requirements stipulated by law,

-text of the NGO’s statutes in a uniform structure, as amended.

-The registration procedure of NGOs is free of duty.
+The registration procedure of civil organizations is free of duty.

-Is there an established practice of including NGOs in environmental decision-making structures?
+Is there an established practice of including civil organizations in environmental decision-making structures?

-22. Since the entry into force of the Environment Act, environmental NGOs have participated in a range of decision-making and consultative bodies.
+30. Since the entry into force of the Environment Act, environmental civil organizations have participated in a range of decision-making and consultative bodies.

 Each year the National Meeting of Environmental and Nature Conservation Organisations delegated members to the working groups of government organisations which integrate NGOs in the decision making work of the committees.
 Since the mandates of the delegates have a term of 1-3 years, 40-60 committee representatives are delegated each year.

+During periods of time between National Meetings a Coordination Committee operates, with frequent meetings.
+When needed, civil organizations may be involved in the decision preparatory - and decision making process through the Coordination Committee.

+According to the laws, the preparation of regulations is worked out through public discussion.
+In general a few days are available for the discussion.
+The discussion itself is in written form, organized by the proposer on the www.kormany.hu site.

 Bodies operating with NGO participation (including, but not limited to):